 Try this Taho Recipe.
 Let me know what you think.

 - 4 1/2 cups water

-- Transfer the extra soft tofu in a glass or mug then heat in a microwave oven for a minute.
+- Transfer the extra soft tofu in a bowl.
+Microwave it for 2 1/2 minutes.

 - Serve warm.
 Share and Enjoy